-If this is your first time setting up an aquarium, make sure to do an extensive research.
+If this is your first time setting up an aquarium, make sure to do extensive research.
 Be a responsible pet owner.
 Gather all the necessary information about aquarium care so you can provide a secure and comfortable environment for your aquatic friends.
 This is very important, especially when preparing an unconventional habitat for them.

 Research about the fish’s diet, tank maintenance, tank size-to-number of fish ratio, as well as the right equipment to use for their aquarium.
-You can seek advice from the pet store staff and they’d be surely happy to help you out.
+You can seek advice from the pet store staff, and they’d be surely happy to help you out.

 Steampunk Aquarium Accessories

-Once you’re ready to have your own fish tank and have an idea on how to set up an aquarium, you can now start assembling it.
+Once you’re ready to have your own fish tank and have an idea of how to set up an aquarium, you can now start assembling it.
 Here are some steampunk aquarium accessories you’ll love:

-Plants may not be entirely steampunk but, fake underwater plants are good for the fish.
+Plants may not be entirely steampunk, but fake underwater plants are good for the fish.
 Despite their “highly advanced” surrounding, plants are familiar to them.
-Put different colored plants or better yet, stick with shades of green so that they don’t overpower your other decors.
+Put different colored plants, or better yet, stick with shades of green so that they don’t overpower your other decors.

 Food Trinket Box

 Now your steampunk aquarium is complete!
 The next step is to observe your masterpiece and see if the fishes are comfortable in their steampunk crib.
-Is it too much or maybe you can add some more decor?
+Is it too much, or maybe you can add some more decor?
 Adjust your aquarium accessories accordingly and enjoy the view!